-■ Enable Alarm Output (high/low)
+Enable Alarm Output (high/low)

-Select the item to enable alarm relay output.
+Select these items to enable alarm relay outputs.

-IR Cut Filter
+■ IR Cut Filter

 Select the item and the IR cut filter (ICR) of the camera will be removed (on) or blocked (off) when alarm input is triggered.
 This function is only available for models with IR cut filter.